benschneider/quantum_algorithm_simulator/README.md

 This section provides a basic overview of how to define and simulate quantum circuits using the `qcsim` EGUI application.

+> This app runs in your browser via **WebAssembly (WASM)**.
+Performance depends on your device and browser.
+For best results, use a recent Chromium- or Firefox-based browser on desktop.

 ### Defining a Quantum Circuit

 Quantum circuits in `qcsim` are defined visually by selecting gates from a palette and clicking on the circuit grid, or by directly editing their JSON representation.